July 17, 2014

 There are a variety of high school instructional materials from which districts may choose, which can present challenges.
 The new Standards Maps help districts focus their evaluations and adoptions on the mathematical content of the instructional materials.
 For example, the guidance offers a roadmap to determine whether the instructional materials link mathematics to everyday life, work, and decision-making.
 It also helps evaluators determine whether the instruction makes sense and follows a logical progression as students and teachers go through the material.

 Use of the Standards Maps is voluntary.
-Districts can complete the Standards Maps forms with their own findings regarding the alignment of the instructional materials to the California Common Core State Standards for Mathematics (CCSSM).
+Districts can complete the Standards Maps forms with their own findings regarding the alignment of the instructional materials to the California Common Core State Standards for Mathematics (PDF) (CCSSM).
 Districts can also request that the producer of the instructional materials use the Standards Maps to provide evidence of alignment to the CCSSM.

 The State Board of Education in 2010 adopted the Common Core State Standards for English language arts and mathematics, which provide a practical way to equip students with the real-world skills they need for college and careers.
 The Board also adopted modifications to the CCSSM in 2013, which provided options to districts for accelerating to higher mathematics in middle school.